aliziani/TemplateAngularJs/README.md

 # TemplateAngularJs
-Personal template to init an angularJs template.
+Personal template to init an angularJs project.

 The project is composed of 2 parts.
 Dev environnement